 When coming up with your own unique questions for the interview, think about the company, its culture, the people, the job, and the job's requirements.
 Don't worry about asking a specific number of questions in the interview; focus more on getting answers to your questions.

 Don't dress too casually.
-For job interviews, you'll want to avoid wearing jeans, yoga pants, shorts, T-shirts, flip flops, or hoodies.
+You'll want to avoid wearing jeans in a job interview, as well as yoga pants, shorts, T-shirts, flip flops, or hoodies.

 If you don't already have one, invest in a good iron or clothing steamer; you don't want to show up in wrinkled clothes.

-Avoid wearing anything too flashy, focusing instead on basic, neutral colors to convey your professionalism.
+Avoid wearing anything too flashy, focusing instead on wearing basic, neutral colors during an interview to convey your professionalism.
 These colors include black, brown, gray, and white.
 Also, keep accessories to a minimum and makeup simple.